oste/rds-migrate/README.md

 * All migration scripts should have numeric filenames starting at 0 and be placed in the directory passed to rds-migrate command.
 For example `/src/migrations/0.sql`, `/src/migrations/1.sql` etc.

-* In order to use different database/schema names you can use the `APP_SCHEMA_ENV` placeholder.
-This will get replaced by your `RDS_DATABASE` environment variable.

 ## Running the tests

 TODO